Home Students Faculty and Staff Visiting Scholars and PostDocs Parents and Community

 • No oral contact of any kind for 6 weeks (no wet kissing or oral sex).

-• Reduce intake of warm beverages, hot or spicy foods, tobacco, alcohol and anything irritating to your mouth.
+• Reduce intake of warm beverages, hot or spicy foods, tobacco, alcohol, and anything irritating to your mouth.

 • Rinse with mouthwash for 30-60 seconds after consumption of anything other than water.
-If Listerine is too harsh it may be diluted, or use teaspoon sea salt to an 8oz glass of water.
+If Listerine is too harsh it may be diluted, or use a teaspoon sea salt to an 8oz glass of water.

 • Use Gly-Oxide/Peroxyl twice daily following the instructions on the bottle: 5 drops on top, 5 drops underneath; let foam and spit.
 (This is very important.)
-Afterwards you may rinse with water or salt water.
+Afterward, you may rinse with water or salt water.

 • The size of the stud is important in the healing process.
 It is best to use a post ¼ inch longer than the thickness of your tongue.
 When the swelling has improved, the post can be downsized to a slightly shorter but still roomy length.
 After 6-8 weeks you can wear a stud the length of the piercing.

-Cheek and lip:
+Cheek and Lip Piercings

 • The outer opening of the piercing is best treated using liquid antibacterial soap or Bactine.
 If the liquid soap is too harsh it may be diluted 50/50 with water (avoid perfumed products).
 Apply liberally with a cotton swab or Q-tip.
 Rotate the jewelry only after the area is moist and dry material has been loosened or removed.